dustinpfister/blog_posts/_posts/threejs-plane.md

 ### 4.1 - The helper methods for creating a checker board plane geometry

-I worked out two helper method for this example by making ine function that will create and return a plane geometry, and another function that will use that method that creates the plane geometry in a mesh.
+I worked out two helper method for this example by making a function that will create and return a plane geometry, and another function that will use that method that creates the plane geometry in a mesh.

 ```js
 var mkCheckerGeo = function (w, h, sw, sh) {